Thank you for visiting our website and showing interest in this page.

 What about prayer?

 Prayer is simply talking to God.
 Christianity is about having a relationship with a living God, and so we talk to Him.
 A relationship cannot thrive without communication, and prayer is the way we communicate with our God.
-Prayers don’t have to be said in a particular style to be heard by God.
+Prayers don’t have to be said in a particular style or in old fashioned language to be heard by God.
 A short, simple, sincere prayer is all that is needed.
 During the service we have opening prayers, prayers for others (intercessory prayer) and closing prayer or blessing.
 We close our eyes to avoid being distracted, and when the minister brings the prayer to a close we all say “amen”.
 We usually say the Lord’s Prayer together at some point in the sermon, using the older version.
 If you don’t know the prayer just listen.

 If you’ve come to our church needing help in the form of prayer please speak to the minister, the secretary or one of the elders.
 It would be our privilege to pray with you and for you at any time.
 Anything you say to us will be kept completely confidential unless it involves criminal activity.